-Recored footage and all course content (certificate, videos, quiz) will be available until January 7, 2022.Extensions cannot be granted under any circumstances.
+Recored footage and all course content (certificate, videos, quiz) will be available until December 27, 2021.Extensions cannot be granted under any circumstances.

 By attending and participating in this workshop you will be able to deal more effectively with clients exhibiting denial and treatment resistance.
 Upon completing this workshop, you will be able to understand the philosophy of resistance and denial as well as learning how to effectively intervene and disrupt your clients’ self-defeating patterns of behaviour.

 Using terms like the “inner saboteur” or self-defeating defences is an important part of helping our clients recognize, normalize, de-pathologize and manage their denial.
 One important goal of this workshop is to educate, normalize and de-pathologize denial so we can help our clients recognize that it is a normal part of being human.
 You will learn how to identify and managing your personal denial patterns to be more effective helping their clients see theirs.
 You will be encouraged to explore your own personal defences and how they developed in order to be more effective with the clients you serve.
 Special emphasis will be placed on building a collaborative relationship with clients.

 You will also learn the general steps of the Denial Management Interactional Process that is designed to manage denial in here-and-now interactions with clients and how to directly deal with the twelve most common denial patterns used by people with self-defeating patterns of behaviour.
 Finally, this workshop teaches you how to develop the tools necessary to implement a successful treatment plan for teaching your clients strategic denial self-management skills.

 Understanding Denial As Part Of The Human Condition

 Exploring and Understanding The Inner Saboteur

 Understanding the Role of Cognitive Dissonance

 Denial As a Set Of Automatic and Unconscious Mistaken Beliefs, Thoughts and Perceptions